-In Bethlehem Governorate, the Segregation Wall extends across 78 kilometers starting at the eastern rural area north of Al-Khas village and runs south to reach Um Al-Qassies village; it then extends towards the west, bypasses the southern part of Abu Ghneim mountain north of Beit Sahour, before it continues northwest of Bethlehem and Beit Jala cities and westward to run along bypass road #60 south of Al-Khader village, it then runs southeast towards Wad Al-Nis to encompass Efrat settlement.

-After which, the route of the Segregation Wall moves further south and southwest to isolate and Segregate the western rural area of Bethlehem Governorate along with what is known as the Gush Etzion settlements Bloc, which also include 8 Palestinian communities (population exceeding 22,500 Palestinians) within the western Segregation Zone that will effectively become inaccessible to other Palestinians who are not residents of these communities.

-Another Palestinian village stands to face total isolation but not included with the western rural area, is Al-Walajeh village (Pop 2007: 1972), which will be enclosed and cut off by the Segregation Wall from all of its sides with a single but guarded and monitored exit to access Bethlehem.
+In Bethlehem Governorate, the Segregation Wall extends across 53.5 kilometers starting at the eastern rural area north of Al-Khas village and runs south to reach Um Al-Qassies village; it then extends towards the west, bypasses the southern part of Abu Ghniem mountain north of Beit Sahour, before it continues northwest of Bethlehem and Beit Jala cities and westward to run along bypass road #60 south of Al-Khader village, it then runs southeast towards Wad Al-Nis to encompass Efrat settlement.
+After which, the route of the Segregation Wall moves further south and southwest to isolate and Segregate the western rural area of Bethlehem Governorate along with what is known as the Gush Etzion settlements Bloc, which also include 8 Palestinian communities within the western Segregation Zone that will effectively become inaccessible to other Palestinians who arenot residents of these communities.
+The Palestinian communities stand to face isolation are (Battier, Hussan, Nahalin, Wadi Fukin, Al Jab'a, Khallet 'Afaneh ('Afaneh Hamlet), Khallet Beit Zakariyya (Beit Zakariyya Hamlet) and Khallet Al-Balluta (Al-Balluta Hamlet)), the population of which exceeding 20,000 Palestinians.
+Another Palestinian village stand to face total isolation but not included with the western rural area, is Al-Walajeh village (pop.
+1695), which will be enclosed and sealed off by the Segregation Wall from all of its sides with a single but guarded and monitored exit to access Bethlehem.
+Table 8 details description of the Segregation Wall sections in Bethlehem Governorate:

-In Bethlehem Governorate 159,793 dunums (159.8 km2) of lands will be segregated behind the Wall.
-Also, the Segregation Wall confines the western rural villages of Battir, Husan, Nahalin, Wadi Fukin, Al Jab'a, Khallet 'Afaneh, Khallet Beit Sakaria and Khallet Al Ballutah in a large canton, in addition to placing the village of Al Walajeh in an isolated canton by sealing it off with a wall from three directions, east, west and north while sealing it off with a protection road from its southern direction, that will run along bypass road number 436, and will be protected from both sides with barbed wires and ditches.
-Table 5 details the Segregation Wall status in Bethlehem Governorate.

 Table 8: Status of the Israeli Segregation Wall in Bethlehem Governorate

 Wall Status Length (Km)

-Existing Sections 25.3 (Km)
+Existing Sections 16.5 (Km)

-Planned Sections 45.7 (Km)
+Planned Sections 19 (Km)

-Under Construction Sections 7 (Km)
+Under Construction Sections 18 (Km)

-Total Wall Length 78 (Km)
+Total Wall Length 53.5 (Km)

 Of total Wall length runs on the Green Line = 3.2 (Km)

+Total land area to be used for Wall construction = 3210 Dunums

-Source: ARIJ-GIS Database 2009
+Source: ARIJ-GIS Database 2007